atecon/PairPlot/README.md

 * **v0.95 (December 2023)**
 	* Bugfix: Path with blanks failed under Windows sometimes.
-	* Bugfix: An error occured with negative values in some cases
+	* Bugfix: An error occurred with negative values in some cases
-	* Bugfix: An error occured of the name of the last variable in the list starts with 'e' (or 'E')
+	* Bugfix: An error occurred of the name of the last variable in the list starts with 'e' (or 'E')
 	* Fix handling of transparency
 	* Add `grid` option for (optionally) drawing a grid in the background
 	* Add options `key_fontsize` and `tics_fontsize`.